-Elena Gerli is Assistant City Attorney for the City of Rancho Palos Verdes, the City of Suisun City, and the City of La Cañada Flintridge, and provides legal services for the Puente Hills Habitat Preservation Authority, and special counsel services for the City of Culver City.
+Elena Gerli is the City Attorney for the City of Suisun City, and the Assistant City Attorney for the Cities of Rancho Palos Verdes and La Cañada Flintridge.
+She provides legal services for the Puente Hills Habitat Preservation Authority, and special counsel services for the City of Culver City.
 Ms. Gerli is the current Treasurer for the City Attorneys Association of Los Angeles County.

 Ms. Gerli has spent her entire legal career representing public entities.
 Her areas of expertise include zoning and land use, CEQA, ordinance drafting, general plan amendments, constitutional law, contract negotiation and drafting, marijuana regulation and control, short term rentals regulation, and guiding local governments through complex quality of life issues.
 Ms. Gerli also advises her municipal clients regarding the Political Reform Act (conflicts of interest), Brown Act (public meeting laws), Public Records Act, elections laws, revenue measures and Proposition 218.

 Ms. Gerli also has expertise in the regulation of group homes, including the complex state and federal housing laws affecting such regulation, Natural Community Conservation Plans/Habitat Conservation Plans, and the use of Community Development Block Grant funds and other state and federal grant funds, and the property use restrictions that such grants may require.